About Travelers Rest

 What is the Swamp Rabbit Trail?

-The Greenville Hospital System Swamp Rabbit Trail is an exciting project which links downtown Greenville with Travelers Rest, via a paved exercise trail which was built over an unused railroad line connecting the two cities.
+The Greenville Health System Swamp Rabbit Trail is an exciting project which links downtown Greenville with Travelers Rest, via a paved exercise trail which was built over an unused railroad line connecting the two cities.

 About the Police Department